02 Jan Reduce Your CPA Exam Study Time By 116 Hours!

 Let me preface this section by stating that I am a completely average accountant at best.
 My cumulative GPA was a mere 3.0 (minimum required to graduate was 2.9) and accounting has never come “naturally” to me unlike many people I’ve talked to.
 I was able to pass all four sections on the first try due to my strong desire to succeed and consistent study habits, not because of my accounting IQ.
 Trust me, if I can do it then so can you!

 The first two sections of the exam I sat for were Audit and BEC.
 I used Wiley CPAexcel’s course to study, so the pages below reference their textbooks.
 Wiley provides excellent CPA study materials, however I believe my results would have been similar regardless of which course I used.
+It’s also important to note the changes to the CPA exam format in 2017 when mapping out your study schedule.

 The hours below do not include time spent studying during my final review, read more about that here.
 Now let’s get to the good stuff, here are the stats…